Mixed connective tissue disease

 Early signs and symptoms often involve the hands.
-Fingers might swell like sausages, and the fingertips become white and numb, often in response to cold exposure.
+Fingers might get puffy, and the fingertips become white and numb, often in response to cold exposure.
 In later stages, some organs — such as the lungs, heart and kidneys — can be affected.

 Early indications of mixed connective tissue disease can include:

 - General feeling of being unwell.
 This can include increased fatigue and a mild fever.

 - Swollen fingers or hands.
-Some people experience swelling to the point where the fingers resemble sausages.
+Some people experience swelling of the fingers.

 - Muscle and joint pain.
-Joints may become deformed, similar to what occurs with rheumatoid arthritis.
+Joints may become inflamed, swollen and deformed, similar to what occurs with rheumatoid arthritis.

 - Rash.
 Red or reddish brown patches may appear over the knuckles.

 When to see a doctor

 See your doctor if you have signs and symptoms that interfere with your daily routine — particularly if you've already been diagnosed with lupus or another connective tissue disease.